stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 const addOneToEachWithTypeAndCurry = ar => ar.map(ensureNum).map(addOne)
 ```

-Last step: Let’s now say we want to not just add by one, but any number.
+Last step: Let's now say we want to not just add by one, but any number.
 We can use our same currying techniques from function declarations to write the function expression in the following way.

 ```javascript
 const addByToEachWithType = (ar, by) =>